sigstore/k8s-manifest-sigstore/README.md

 Flags:
-  -c, --config string                  path to verification config YAML file (for advanced verification) -f, --filename string                file name which will be checked and applied -h, --help                           help for apply-after-verify -i, --image string                   signed image name which bundles yaml files -k, --key string                     path to your signing key (if empty, do key-less signing)
+  -c, --config string                  path to verification config YAML file (for advanced verification) -f, --filename string                file name which will be verified and applied -h, --help                           help for apply-after-verify -i, --image string                   signed image name which bundles yaml files -k, --key string                     path to your signing key (if empty, do key-less signing)